The Counseling & Wellness Center

 Counseling and Wellness Center

-If you are having thoughts of suicide, impulses to hurt yourself or someone else, severe mental confusion or disorientation, or if you have just been a victim of violence or a sexual assault, contact Counseling Services immediately.
+If you are having thoughts of suicide, impulses to hurt yourself or someone else or if you have just been a victim of violence or a sexual assault, contact the Counseling and Wellness Center immediately.

 - During office hours, contact our office at (617) 879-7760.